waveform80/structa/docs/tutorial_basic.rst

     For those slightly confused by the above output: structa hasn't lost the "100" value, but because it's now considered a string (not a string of integers), "100" sorts before "99" alphabetically.

+Likewise, if the proportion of null values in a field exceeds the null threshold, the field will simply be marked as "value" (an arbitrary mix of types), because structa assumes there aren't enough values to accurately represent the type of the field.

 It is also worth nothing that, by default, structa strips whitespace from strings prior to analysis.
 This is probably not necessary for the vast majority